esmero/archipelago-deployment/docs/osx.md

 docker rm esmero-minio
 ```

 Ok, now we are ready to start.
+Depending on what type of Chip your Apple uses you have two options:

-## Step 1: Docker Deployment
+## Step 1 (Intel): Docker Deployment on Intel Chips Apple Machines

 ```Shell
 git clone https://github.com/esmero/archipelago-deployment.git archipelago-deployment